Felix-Mauyon/Felix-Mauyon/README.md

 <br />

-I'm **Felix Akojenu**, an aspiring frontend developer, and Python developer with a Diploma in Computer Science from Kibo School of Technology.
+I'm **Felix Akojenu**, a JavaScript and Python developer with a Diploma in Computer Science from Kibo School of Technology.
 <br />

 ### Tools
-- HTML, CSS, JavaScript, Python, React, Git, Github
+- HTML, CSS, JavaScript, Python, React, Git, Github, ChatGPT

 ### Projects